 9. Horseshoe Bat

-Horseshoe bats have a very strange muzzle, with a nose very similar to an ear.
-They are very susceptible to sounds, and their habitat is tropical and temperate latitudes of Eurasia, African, and Australia.
+Horseshoe bats have a strange muzzle with a nose similar to an ear.
+They are very susceptible to sounds, and their habitat is tropical and temperate latitudes of Southeast Asia’s temperate forests, Eurasia, Africa, and Australia.

 Their skin is brownish, but sometimes bright red individuals are also found.
 The body size ranges from 3.5 to 11 cm, and the weight is 5-30 g.